AdobeDocs/target-learn.de-DE/help/integrations/use-analytics-as-a-data-source-a4t.md

 ---
 title: Verwenden von Analytics as a Data Source for Target (A4T)
-description: In diesem Video werden Marketingexperten in Analytics for Target (A4T) vorgestellt.
+description: In diesem Video erhalten Marketing-Experten eine Einführung in Analytics for Target (A4T).
 role: User
 level: Beginner
 topic: Personalization, Integrations